Qanop/blog/content/posts/2020-10-27---reboot-your-raspberry-pi.md

 tags:
   - "Raspberry Pi"
   - "Server"
-description: "How to use your old Raspberry Pi?
+description: "How to use again your old Raspberry Pi?
 A good way is to set up your home VPN + DNS server quickly and securely"
 socialImage: "media/rpi.jpg"
 ---